cloudlinux/cloudlinux-doc-test/docs/single/installation/README.md

 CloudLinux 8 supports cPanel 11.94 and newer, Plesk Obsidian 18.0.33.0 and newer and DirectAdmin out of the box.
 :::

-ISPmanager 5 has native support for CloudLinux.
-To deploy CloudLinux on a server with ISPmanager 5, you would need to purchase CloudLinux license directly from ISPSystems and follow ISPmanager's deployment guide.

 #### CLDeploy Explained

 By its design, CloudLinux OS is very close to the upstream operating system, CentOS.
 This makes the conversion process relatively straightforward, requiring just one reboot.
 Here's what the cldeploy script does when you run it: